BenTheElder/site/content/posts/brewing-with-kubernetes.md

 3) The heater has an original-from-manufacturer [thermal fuse](https://en.wikipedia.org/wiki/Thermal_cutoff#Thermal_fuse) inline with the power mounted to the hotplate that will blow if temperature ratings are exceeded.

-4) The actual microntroller controlling the heater power (via solid state relay) has a hardware watchdog timer that will reboot it after five seconds passes without processing a valid command from the client (over USB serial)
+4) The actual microcontroller controlling the heater power (via solid state relay) has a hardware watchdog timer that will reboot it after five seconds passes without processing a valid command from the client (over USB serial)

 Similarly the heater is explicitly disabled on boot, and every time one second passes without receiving an enable command from the client